 To overcome this challenge, organizations should carefully analyze the situation and come up with contingent plans.

 At this point, being able to consistently and effectively support the entire remote team is the priority.
 Therefore, companies should build and maintain a failsafe network.

-– Building failsafe that can help diagnose what’s going wrong is crucial.
-For instance, a secondary VPN for IT personnel to support in cases of failure of primary channels would be helpful.
+– Building a failsafe that can help diagnose what’s going wrong is crucial.
+For instance, a secondary VPN for IT personnel to support primary channel failure cases would be helpful.
 This will enable IT to log in remotely and troubleshoot problems.

 – Companies should analyze their load capacity, licensing limitations, and understand their ability to support their team, and increase available hardware and software to the point where IT is confident they can handle all employees who work from home concurrently on the system.